SHAOYIKYEOH/Analytics_Projects_ITS/README.md

 - **Product Performance:** An analysis of how different product impact overall sales.
 - **Regional Comparison:** An analysis of regional impact on sales.

-The raw data and issues log can be downloaded here [link](data/raw_data.csv).
+The raw data and issues log can be downloaded [here](data/raw_data.csv).

-The SQL queries used to clean, organize and prepare the data for this analysis are available here [link].
+The SQL queries used to clean, organize and prepare the data for this analysis are available [here](data_cleaning.sql).

-An interactive Looker Studio dashboard can be found here [link].
+An interactive Looker Studio dashboard can be found [here](https://lookerstudio.google.com/reporting/8e081995-4482-49a1-93a2-7612b4cff876).

 # Data Structure & Initial Checks